Kong/kongponents/docs/guide/migrating-to-version-9.md

 This guide is primarily for users of Kongponents `v8` who want to browse the breaking changes they may encounter when upgrading to Kongponents `v9`.

-This is not something you have to read from top to bottom before trying out the new version of Kongponents.
+This is not something you have to read from top to bottom before trying out the new version.

+If you notice any breaking changes we missed, we invite you to [open an issue](https://github.com/Kong/kongponents/issues).

+## General Breaking Changes

+### Styles

+Kongponents styles are no longer designed to be utilized standalone, separately from the Vue components.
+Any standalone imports of the exported styles or Sass variables and/or mixins are no longer supported.

 ## Breaking Component Changes

-If you notice other breaking changes we missed, we invite you to [open an issue](https://github.com/Kong/kongponents/issues).

 ### KAlert